THE BASICS:

 Is Dottie fully grown?

-Dottie is 4 years old now (born May 2019) so yes, she is fully grown.
+Dottie was born 27th May 2019, so yes, she is fully grown.

 Where does Dottie live?